unshiftio/liferaft/raft.md

 passive: they issue no requests on their own but simply respond to requests from leaders and candidates.
 The leader handles all client requests (if a client contacts a follower, the follower redirects it to the leader).
-The third state, candidate, is used to elect a new leader as described in Section 5.2.
+The third state, candidate, is used to elect a new leader as described in [Section 5.2][5.2].
 Figure 4 shows the states and their transitions; the transitions are discussed below.

 Raft divides time into terms of arbitrary length, as shown in Figure 5.
 Terms are numbered with consecutive integers.
-Each term begins with an election, in which one or more candidates attempt to become leader as described in Section 5.2.
+Each term begins with an election, in which one or more candidates attempt to become leader as described in [Section 5.2][5.2].
 If a candidate wins the election, then it serves as leader for the rest of the term.
 In some situations an election will result in a split vote.
 In this case the term will end with no leader; a new term (with a new election) will begin shortly.
 Raft ensures that there is at most one leader in a given term.

 Different servers may observe the transitions between terms at different times, and in some situations a server may not observe an election or even entire